ParceladoLara/payment-plan-node-sdk/README.md

 ### calculatePlan
 Calculates a number of payment plans without down payment given a set of `PaymentPlanParams`.
-Returns a `PaymentPlanResponse[]` with the payment plan details, this will a plan for 1 installment up to the number of installments requested,so that you can choose the one that best fits your needs, if the `installmentAmount` of the plan is less than the `minInstallmentAmount` it will not be included in the response.
+Returns a `PaymentPlanResponse[]` consisting of plans from 1 installment up to the number of installments requested,so that you can choose the one that best fits your needs, if the `installmentAmount` of the plan is less than the `minInstallmentAmount` it will not be included in the response.

 ```javascript
 import { calculatePlan } from '@parcelado_lara/payment-plan-node';